Pool and spa registration requirements

 You must lodge the certificate of barrier compliance at the same time as your registration application.

 Final date for lodging application for registration

-If the relocatable pool or spa was erected before 1 November 2020 and remains erected for at least 3 consecutive days immediately before 1 November 2020
+If the relocatable pool or spa was erected before 1 November 2020 for at least 3 consecutive days and remains erected on 1 November 2020

 By 4 November 2020

 Erected on or after 1 November 2020 for 3 consecutive days

 On the fourth day after the pool is erected

 |Type of fee or penalty||Amount|